MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-computeschedule-readme.md

 const client = new ComputeScheduleClient(new DefaultAzureCredential(), subscriptionId);
 ```

-or browser environments, use the `InteractiveBrowserCredential` from the `@azure/identity` package to authenticate.
+For browser environments, use the `InteractiveBrowserCredential` from the `@azure/identity` package to authenticate.

 ```ts snippet:ReadmeSampleCreateClient_Browser
 import { InteractiveBrowserCredential } from "@azure/identity";